Lake Van: Bathymetry

 The deepest part of the lake is the Tatvan basin, which is almost completely bounded by faults.

 Prehistoric lake levels

 Land terraces (remnant dry, upper banks from previous shorelines) above the present shore have long been recognized.
-On a visit in 1898, geologist Felix Oswald noted three raised beaches at 15, 50 and 100 feet (5, 15 and 30 meters) above the lake then, as well as recently drowned trees.
+On a visit in 1898, geologist Felix Oswald noted three raised beaches at 5, 15, and 30 m (15, 50 and 100 ft) above the lake then, as well as recently drowned trees.
 Research in the past century has identified many similar terraces, and the lake's level has fluctuated significantly during that time.

-As the lake has no outlet, the level over recent millennia rests on inflow and evaporation.
+Land terraces (remnant dry, upper banks from previous shorelines) above the present shore have long been recognized.
+On a visit in 1898, geologist Felix Oswald noted three raised beaches at 5, 15, and 30 m (15, 50 and 100 ft) above the lake then, as well as recently drowned trees.
+Research in the past century has identified many similar terraces, and the lake's level has fluctuated significantly during that time.